Samsung Gear S2

 Since the previous Gear products had a small user pool in US, I had to reach out to a user group for user research.
 The sessions consisted of in-depth interviews and contextual inquiries.
 After a series of online sessions, we could come out with a few key discoveries.

-People who are in circumstances where physical access to smart phones are not comfortable found Gear to be a necessary device.
+People who are in circumstances where their physical access to smart phones is limited found Gear to be a necessary device.

 People who don’t prefer to use smartphone frequently enjoyed using Gear.

 Overall, owning Gear dramatically decreased frequency of engaging smart phones.
 Which means majority of the tasks, such as reading messages, emails, getting notifications, that people perform with their smartphone can be done with much smaller, simpler devices.

 Most frequently used Gear features are notifications, messages, weather, and pedometer.